 By 2050, we anticipate that more industry segments will have adopted electrification in ways that fundamentally change the nature of the sector.
 In doing this, businesses will place even greater importance on good power quality.

-Maintaining good power quality is pivotal to the efficiency of equipment.
+Maintaining good power quality is pivotal to the efficiency of the equipment.
 So too is an understanding of the problems that cause electrical issues, like harmonic currents from power supplies that may interfere with sensitive devices, or even cause failures.

 While harmonic currents are not a new issue for the electrical industry, the growing number of sources of electrical noise is making them a bigger risk than ever before — both in terms of their proliferation and their impact.
 As such, it is becoming increasingly important that electrical engineers use technology to limit the impact of harmonics, such as harmonic current filters.

 Likewise, design engineers can ensure all variable speed drives (VSDs) are equipped with effective filters and mains chokes to maintain a clean sinusoidal wave and to safeguard against power quality problems.
-For electronics, investing in high quality switch mode power supplies (SMPSs) and ensuring that high quality toroidal transformers are used wherever possible can also reduce high frequency electrical noise.
+For electronics, investing in high-quality switch-mode power supplies (SMPSs) and ensuring that high-quality toroidal transformers are used wherever possible can also reduce high-frequency electrical noise.